8 Soaps You Can Use to Help Prevent the Spread of Illness

 Unscented Dial Antibacterial Foaming Hand Soap.
 It’s the only one that doesn’t give me hives. — Lynn G.

 Buy the 7.5 fl oz.
-Dial Complete Antibacterial Foaming Hand Wash pictured above for $4.39 at Staples.
+Dial Complete Antibacterial Foaming Hand Wash pictured above for $19.98 at Amazon.

 3. Antibacterial Dial Gold Soap